Lemon Law Statistics

 The worst manufacturer by the number of cases is General Motors, with 1,708 cases.
 This is according to the Lemon Index 2022 published by the C.A.R.S.
 Foundation.
 Fiat Chrysler Automobiles, on the other hand, has the most significant percentage of sales that turn out to be lemons.
 Around 0.24% of its sales result in lemons.

-It is important to note that the National Highway Traffic Safety Administration provides data for the Lemon Index.
+It is important to note that the National Highway Traffic Safety Administration (NHTSA) provides data for the Lemon Index.
 It only accounts for a small percentage of all defective cars.
-The definition of a “lemon” may also change depending on the state’s Lemon Law.
+The definition of a “lemon” may also change depending on a state’s lemon law.

 Besides complaints filed with the NHTSA, there are also statistics on lemon law cases filed in individual states.
 For example, more than 15,000 lemon law complaints were filed in California in 2020.
 The most common issues cited in these cases were problems with transmissions, engines and electrical systems.

 Consumer Reports found that from 2020 to 2021, there was a 24% increase in lemon law claims.
-This may be attributable to several factors.
-These include supply chain interruptions that resulted in quality control problems and delays in repairs, manufacturers prioritizing parts for new vehicles instead of repairs, and dealership technicians being sick or furloughed.
+This may be attributable to several factors, including supply chain interruptions that resulted in quality control problems and delays in repairs, manufacturers prioritizing parts for new vehicles instead of repairs, and dealership technicians being sick or furloughed.